Kurir: History

 The first issue of Kurir appeared at newsstands on 6 May 2003.
-While Kurir's history is relatively short, it is also a checkered one.
+Although Kurirs history is relatively short, it is also a checkered one.
 It goes back to the state of emergency, declared following the assassination of Serbia's Prime Minister Zoran Đinđić, when another daily tabloid named Nacional was shut down.
 Using its broad powers under the state of emergency act, Serbian government's Ministry of Culture and Information headed by Branislav Lečić issued a temporary ban on publication of Nacional daily on 18 March 2003, for "publishing a number of articles relating to the state of emergency and for questioning the reasons behind the state of emergency".
-Then on 1 April 2003, the Belgrade city commercial court started liquidation proceedings against Nacionals publisher in Belgrade, Info Orfej.
+On 1 April 2003, the Belgrade city commercial court started liquidation proceedings against Nacionals publisher in Belgrade, Info Orfej.
 Despite an appeal, the company's equipment, including 118 computers, was seized on 21 April 2003, two days before the state of emergency ended.

 Many of the former Nacional staffers found employment in the newly formed Kurir.
 Businessman Radisav Rodić became its owner.
 Notably, Dragan J. Vučićević (who later founded of Informer), ex Nacional deputy-editor-in-chief moved to Kurir.
 The new paper bore an uncanny resemblance to the old one, both in tone and layout.

 In 2005, a group of editors left Kurir and founded the newspaper Press.
 In 2016, former Kurir editors Milan Ladjević and Saša Milovanović left and founded the Srpski Telegraf paper.

 In 2009, Radisav Rodić was arrested on suspicion of tax fraud.
 After his arrest, his son Aleksandar took over management of the paper.
 That same year, the "Law on Public Information" was changed drastically to increase fines for media which do not respect the rules of the profession.
 It was seen as a change that largely punished the tabloid for changing political alliances when it suited their sensationalism.